denten-books/plain-text/5-chapter.md

 *Krapp's Last Tape* reminds us of the ubiquity of such appointments.
 "Remember their laughter forever," is not even about "them."
 As a marketing slogan, it encourages consumers to commit happy and private mental states into externalized storage.
-More than that, it implies an ongoing activity of continually re-remembering yourself that way from the past: to label, organize, to archive, to browse, and to encounter.
-These are private commitments, but also openly monetized and manufactured by media makers.
+More than that, it implies an ongoing commitment to continually revisit one's own past representations: to label, to organize, to archive, to browse, and to re-encounter.
+These are private commitments, but also openly manufactured and monetized by media makers.
 "Remember forever," also contains a threat, "lest you forget."

 "It is that the word or sign man uses is the man himself," Charles Sanders